Sade (band)

-The band's debut studio album, Diamond Life (1984), reached number two on the UK Album Chart, selling over 1.2 million copies and won the Brit Award for Best British Album in 1985.
-The album was also a hit internationally, reaching number one in several countries and the top ten in the United States, where it has sold four million copies to date.

-In late 1985, the band released its second studio effort Promise, which peaked at number one in both the United Kingdom and the US.
-It was certified double platinum in the UK and quadruple platinum in the US.
-In 1986, Sade won a Grammy Award for Best New Artist.
-Their fifth studio album, Lovers Rock (2000), won the Grammy Award for Best Pop Vocal Album.
-Their sixth studio album, Soldier of Love (2010), peaked at number four in the UK and number one in the US.
-In 2011, the band won its fourth Grammy for Best R&B Performance by a Duo or Group with Vocals.
+Sade's debut studio album, Diamond Life (1984), topped the charts of several countries, sold over four million copies worldwide, won the Brit Award for Best British Album.
+Their second studio album, Promise (1985), was certified double platinum in the UK, and quadruple platinum in the US, peaking at number one in both territories; it also won the band their first Grammy Award.
+Their following two albums, Stronger Than Pride (1988) and Love Deluxe (1992), drew further success and awards.
+They released their fifth studio album 8 years later with Lovers Rock (2000), which won the Grammy Award for Best Pop Vocal Album.
+Ten years after that, their sixth studio album, Soldier of Love (2010), became their first number one debut in the US, and their first number one overall since Promise; it won the band its fourth Grammy for Best R&B Performance by a Duo or Group with Vocals.

-Sade's US certified sales in 2012 stood at 23.5 million units according to the Recording Industry Association of America (RIAA), and by 2014 sold more than 75 million records worldwide to date.
-The band were ranked at No. 50 on VH1's list of the "100 Greatest Artists of All Time".
+All of Sade's albums, including compilations and a live album, have charted in the US Top Ten.
+As of 2012, their sales in the US stood at 23 million units, and by 2014, their sales worldwide stood at 75 million.
+The band was ranked at number 50 on VH1's list of the "100 Greatest Artists of All Time" and inducted in the Rock and Roll Hall of Fame in 2026.